jdrouet/catapulte/readme.md

   http://localhost:3000/templates/user-login
 ```

+You can find more informations in [this wiki](./wiki/template-provider.md).

 ## Should you use it?

 If, like us, you didn't find any good way of doing transactionnal emails, then Yes!